FreezeLuiz/CTF-Writeups/pwn/sector443ctf-re_zero.md

 Trying out random stuff like `!@#$!%^@"` just to get it to crash, when it crashes it spills out an error that contains the directory and the script name which was `main.py`.

 Also, `exec(string)` was in the error from the python script.
 So I tried to read the content of `key.txt` by supplying `'cat key.txt'` (notice the quotes to supply `exec()` a `string`) but the program terminates without giving me anything.

 Next thing to do is search on how to escape this statement, to execute arbitrary code on the machine _Muhahaha!_

 ## Solution

-After one google search on "how to escape python jails" lead me to [this](https://anee.me/escaping-python-jails-849c65cf306e?gi=6a471ceaec7e) article.
+After one google search on "how to escape python jails", I got [this](https://anee.me/escaping-python-jails-849c65cf306e?gi=6a471ceaec7e) article.

 Reading it carefully, I tried applying the same technique as the article using `__builtins__` module, and the final payload worked: